kaleido-public/django-client-framework/doc-src/source/intro/getting-started-with-client-libraries.rst

     Backend`_".
 In this section, we assume the `Product` and `Brand` models are correctly set up.

-Instead of sending HTTP requests manually to query the backend RESTful API, Django Client Framework's client libraries support quering the backend in frontend's native programming language, with a set of APIs that are similar to Django's `QuerySet`.
+Instead of sending HTTP requests manually to query the backend REST API, Django Client Framework's client libraries support quering the backend in frontend's native programming language, with a set of APIs that are similar to Django's `QuerySet`.